zepi/spectrum/README.md

 ### npm

 Spectrum is registered as package with npm.
 It can be installed with:

-    npm install spectrum-colorpicker
+    npm install spectrum-colorpicker2

-### Bower

-Spectrum is registered as a package with [Bower](http://bower.io/), so it can be pulled down using:

-    bower install spectrum

 ### Using spectrum with a CDN